I attended a very interesting session this past week

 “Fans and follower counts are over.”

-“Social media are not the powerful and persuasive marketing force many companies hoped they would be.”
+“Social media are not the powerful and persuasive marketing

-“Gallup says 62% of U.S. consumer say that social media has no influence on their buying decisions.”
+“Gallup says 62% of U.S. consumer say that social media has

-“Nielsen found that consumers find television, radio, print and outdoor billboards to be more ‘trust-worthy’ than social media ads.”
+and outdoor billboards to be more ‘trust-worthy’ than social media ads.”

-I’ll never forget attending a big social media conference and a young lady wearing the title of “VP, Social Media Strategy” from one of the BIG (and expensive!)
-NYC ad agencies was the speaker.
+and a young lady wearing the title of “VP, Social Media Strategy” from one of

-Her client was a large CPG – Consumer Packaged Goods – food client.
+Her client was a large CPG – Consumer Packaged Goods – food

-She spoke for more than hour about the modeling and the engagement and the detailed insight that they did with their social media “like” members.
+engagement and the detailed insight that they did with their social media

 I finally asked her, “How many people are we talking about?”

-The answer: 38,000 people.
+The answer: 38,000

-I then asked what market share of the category her client had built and approximately how many consumers made up their U.S. market.
+had built and approximately how many consumers made up their U.S. market.

 Her answer: 25 Million people.